Hierarchical Budget Policy Optimization for Adaptive Reasoning: Introduction

 Advances in large reasoning models have led to impressive performance on complex reasoning tasks through chain-of-thought methodologies~\citep{LearningReasonLLMs,guoDeepseekr1IncentivizingReasoning2025}.
 However, these models exhibit fundamental inefficiency: they generate unnecessarily long reasoning chains even for simple problems, sometimes consuming thousands of tokens for basic arithmetic~\citep{chenReasoningEraSurvey2025,chenNOTThinkThat2025}.
 This phenomenon reveals a fundamental misalignment, as current reasoning models lack the ability to adapt their computational effort to the actual complexity of problems.

 Recent empirical findings challenge the conventional belief that longer reasoning always leads to better outcomes.
 Research shows that models can maintain competitive accuracy even without intermediate steps~\citep{maReasoningModelsCan2025}, and in some cases, shorter reasoning paths perform comparably or even better on simpler tasks~\citep{liSelfBudgeterAdaptiveToken2025}.
 This is further supported by stark variations in optimal reasoning lengths across tasks.
-For instance, L1~\citep{aggarwalL1ControllingHow2025} achieves peak performance with ~1,100 tokens on GSM8K, but requires over 3,000 tokens on OlympiadBench.
+For instance, L1~\citep{aggarwalL1ControllingHow2025} achieves peak performance with $\sim$1,100 tokens on GSM8K, but requires over 3,000 tokens on OlympiadBench.
 Such heterogeneity highlights a key insight: the computational requirements for effective reasoning are inherently problem-dependent, yet current models apply uniform reasoning strategies regardless of task complexity.

 To address these inefficiencies, an increasing number of studies aim to improve the inference efficiency of reasoning models.
-Current approaches fall into two primary categories. \textit{Length-controlled methods} directly constrain generation through explicit mechanisms: prompts like “think for n tokens” and corresponding length-control rewards in L1~\citep{aggarwalL1ControllingHow2025}; progressively limits on the model's reasoning space during training in ThinkPrune~\citep{houThinkPrunePruningLong2025}; and Scalable Chain of Thoughts~\citep{xuScalableChainThoughts2025} enforces budget constraints through forced termination. \textit{Reward-based approaches} incorporate length penalties into training objectives: HAPO~\citep{huangHAPOTrainingLanguage2025} leverages history-aware optimization to track minimal sufficient reasoning lengths, while “Think When You Need”~\citep{jiangThinkOnlyWhen2025} employs pairwise comparison rewards to trade off between quality and brevity.
-While effective at reducing token usage, these methods share a key limitation: they prioritize efficiency at the cost of accuracy, lacking mechanisms for models to decide autonomously when longer or shorter reasoning is appropriate.
+Current approaches fall into two primary categories. \textbf{\textit{Length-constrained methods}} directly constrain generation through explicit mechanisms or incorporate length penalties into training objectives: prompts like ``think for n tokens" and corresponding length-control rewards in L1~\citep{aggarwalL1ControllingHow2025}; progressively limits on the model's reasoning space during training in ThinkPrune~\citep{houThinkPrunePruningLong2025}; enforces budget constraints through forced termination in Scalable Chain of Thoughts~\citep{xuScalableChainThoughts2025}; and HAPO~\citep{huangHAPOTrainingLanguage2025} leverages history-aware optimization to track minimal sufficient reasoning lengths. \textbf{\textit{Discrete mode methods}} dichotomize problem difficulty and omit the reasoning process for simple instances, which enables the model to operate in a think/no-think manner.
+Thinkless~\citep{fangThinklessLLMLearns2025} first performs format training for mode switching via fine-tuning.
+AdaptThink~\citep{zhangAdaptThinkReasoningModels2025} employs importance sampling to enable the model to switch between reasoning patterns.
+While effective at reducing token usage, these methods share a key limitation: they prioritize efficiency or mode selection at the cost of accuracy performance, lacking fine-grained mechanisms for models to autonomously decide appropriately efficient reasoning length.